 Each year, thousands of bulls are barbarically slaughtered in bullrings around the world.
-From the moment they enter the ring, the bulls don’t stand a chance.
-They may be weakened by beatings, have their horns shaved to keep them off balance, or have petroleum jelly rubbed into their eyes to impair their vision.
+Over the centuries, bullfighters have found countless ways to rig the “fight” in their favor.
+Bulls have been weakened with drugs or by having sandbags dropped on their backs.
+Their horns have been shaved to keep them off balance, or petroleum jelly has been rubbed into their eyes to impair their vision.

-In a typical Spanish bullfight, the bull enters the arena and is approached by picadors—men on horses who drive lances into the bull’s back and neck muscles.
-This attack impairs the bull’s ability to lift his head and defend himself.
-They twist and gouge the lances to ensure significant blood loss.
+In a typical bullfight, the bull enters the arena and is approached by picadors—men on horses who drive lances into his back and neck muscles.
+This attack impairs his ability to lift his head and defend himself.
+The picadors twist and gouge the lances to ensure significant blood loss.

-Then banderilleros enter on foot, distract the bull, and dart around him while plunging banderillas—brightly colored sticks with harpoon points on their ends—into his back.
-When the bull has become weakened from blood loss, the banderilleros run the bull in circles until he becomes dizzy and stops chasing them.
+Then banderilleros enter on foot, distract the bull, and dart around him while plunging banderillas—brightly colored sticks with a harpoon point on the end—into his back.
+When he has become weakened from blood loss, the banderilleros run him in circles until he becomes dizzy and stops chasing them.

-Finally, the matador appears and, after provoking a few exhausted charges from the dying animal, tries to kill the bull with his sword.
-If he misses, succeeding only in further mutilating the animal, an executioner is called in to stab the exhausted and submissive bull to death.
-The dagger is supposed to cut the animal’s spinal cord, but even this stroke can be blundered, leaving the bull conscious but paralyzed as he is chained by his horns and dragged out of the arena.
+Finally, the matador appears and—after provoking a few exhausted charges from the dying animal—tries to sever the bull’s aorta with his sword.
+If he misses, succeeding only in further mutilating the animal, he exchanges his sword for a dagger to try to cut the spinal cord.
+If he blunders this stroke, the bull may be conscious but paralyzed when chained by the horns and dragged out of the arena.

-If the crowd is happy with the matador, the bull’s ears and tail are cut off and presented as trophies.
-A few minutes later, another bull enters the arena and the sadistic cycle starts again.
+If the crowd is happy with the matador, the bull’s ears—and sometimes his tail—are cut off and presented as trophies.
+A few minutes later, another bull enters the arena, and the sadistic cycle starts again.

 The Running of the Bulls

-Most tourists don’t know that all the bulls who run in the streets of Pamplona, Spain, are later killed in the bullring.
-Before the runs, the bulls are kept in crowded, dark enclosures, and when they are prodded onto the streets, they are momentarily blinded by the sunlight.
-Runners hit them with rolled-up newspapers.
-The panicked animals can lose their footing on corners and crash into walls, possibly breaking bones or otherwise injuring themselves.
-They will be stabbed to death at the end of each day.
+Most tourists don’t know that the dozens of bulls who are forced to run in the streets of Pamplona, Spain, are later killed in the bullring.
+During the daily runs, spectators and runners hit them with sticks and rolled-up newspapers.
+The panicked animals can lose their footing on the slippery cobblestone streets and crash into walls, risking breaking bones or otherwise injuring themselves.
+This violence prompts yet more violence: There are numerous reports of sexual assaults during the “festivities.”

 Opposition to Bullfighting